SOLAS-TTRPG/SOLAS/README.md

 Effectiveness with ranged weapons and resistance

-**Constitution** *Physical/Mental toughness, persistance* Health pool and resistance
+**Constitution** *Physical/Mental toughness, persistance* Health pool and Stamina

 **Mind** *Analytical skill, intuition*
 Awareness and tricks

+## Stamina
+This is your physical ablness at any given moment.
+These points are used up when you move or attack, and some are given back at the start of each turn.
+The upper limit of this is your **Constitution** score, and the regeneration is equal to your character's level.

 ## Focus
 Is your mental concentration at any given moment.
-These points are used up when you use tricks, and some iare given back at the start of each turn.
+These points are used up when you use tricks, and some are given back at the start of each turn.
 The upper limit of this is your **Mind** score, and the regeneration is equal to your character's level.

 # Combat
 Struggle is a part of every story, and it may present itself in the form of combat.
 Your characters have specific strengths and weaknesses based on your primary attributes.